 The problem is most people hugely overestimate how many calories they burn during a workout, are convinced by the idea their metabolism has increased whilst underestimating how much they’re consuming.

 Unfortunately, we often hear statements along the lines of “I don’t get it, I exercise for an hour 4-5 times a week but the weight won’t budge.”

 Let me ask you this…

-What’s easier to do – burn 500 calories or consume 500 calories?
+What’s easier to do?
+Burn 500 calories or consume 500 calories?

 Can you see where I’m going with this?

-For more information on our Fitter 16 plan head to www.fitter16.com and start your own transformation.
+Check out some of the awesome results below and for more information head to www.fitter16.com and start your own transformation.